DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 The elven girl roared.

-"Scum like thee has no qualification to lead the foreign gods.
+"Scum like thee has no qualification to lead the sidhes.
 Neither elves, dwarves, fairies or angles.
 And now I shall be the one to deliver thy ending."